-No matter what sport we’re competing in, after enough time training, it’s probable we’re battling some serious inflammation.
+No matter what sport we’re competing in, after enough time training it’s probable we’re battling some serious inflammation.
 Don’t believe me?
 Just search ‘Athletes and Inflammation’ for the countless scholarly articles on the subject.
 Even more innumerable are the articles on how athletes can fight the condition.
-Whether it’s a diet change, a supplement, or a complete change in workout, many active people will try anything for their inflammation, to avoid switching to a lifestyle of latency.
-To continue playing soccer, rock climbing, or throwing the ball, everyone has to find a way to combat the pain caused by inflammation AND somehow work through their inflammation.
+Whether it’s a diet change, a supplement, or a complete change in workout; many active people will try anything for their inflammation to avoid switching to a lifestyle of latency.
+To continue playing soccer, rock climbing, throwing the ball, etc. everyone has to find a way to combat the pain caused by inflammation AND somehow work through their inflammation.

-Those competing in professional athletics will generally turn to ibuprofen, taking it daily when their body reaches this point.
-Ibuprofen is known to cause, among other side effects, bloating, nausea, constipation, and ringing in the ears.
+Those competing in professional athletics will generally turn to taking ibuprofen daily when their body reaches this point.
+Ibuprofen is known to cause bloating, nausea, constipation, ringing in the ears, and more side effects.
 According to Outside magazine, in the face of these side effects, many athletes have started turning to CBD.
-They interviewed many athletes, including former pro cyclist Floyd Landis.
-Landis launched Floyd’s of Leadsville in 2016, a natural workout-recovery supplement that uses CBD as the main ingredient.
+They interviewed many athletes including former pro cyclist Floyd Landis.
+Landis launched Floyd’s of Leadsville in 2016, a natural workout recovery supplement that uses CBD as the main ingredient.

 “It’s the only thing I use now,” Landis said to Outside.
 “I try not to oversell it because I don’t want to sound insane.
 But if you can stop taking other pain medications, if you have a natural solution, that’s probably the better option.”

-When advising people, whether they’re athletes or not, on which brand of CBD is right for them, I always give one rule of thumb: “Know where the CBD flowers were grown.”
-The main issue with CBD products on the market now is that many of the start materials are grown in countries with little to no regulation of air pollution.
-Since hemp is an accumulator plant, it is taking on these pollutants as it grows, in places like China.
-This is simply not the right product for someone who is painstakingly eating organic, plant-based, or gluten-free, like many athletes are.
+When advising people, whether they’re athletes or not, on which brand of CBD is right for them, I always give one rule of thumb; “Know where the CBD flowers were grown.”.
+The main issue with CBD products on the market now is that many of the start materials are grown in countries with little to no air pollution regulation.
+Since hemp is an accumulator plant, as it grows it is taking on these pollutants in places like China.
+This is simply not the right product for someone who is painstakingly eating organic, plant-based, or gluten-free like many athletes are.